TX to Ae

 Note that if an inductor is used, increasing L (and hence XL) moves Z' upwards.
 If a capacitor is used however, reducing C (increasing the magnitude of Xc) moves the Z' downwards, i.e., a series capacitor must be initially large to have no effect, and its effect increases as its capacitance is reduced.

 Resistance, of course, is not normally used for antenna matching purposes; but in situations where a moderate loss of power is acceptable or desirable, such as in matching the input impedance of a linear amplifier, there may be reason to include it in the matching network.
-Understanding the effect of resistance is also important for an understanding of the effect of real components, particularly inductors, which often have substantial loss resistance at radio frequencies.
+Understanding the effect of resistance is also important for an understanding of the effect of practical components, particularly inductors, which often have substantial loss resistance at radio frequencies.

-5-3.
-Parallel Impedance:
+3. Parallel Impedance:

 Z' =